-Being able to communicate effectively with others and have the ability to swallow food and liquids safely are fundamental to experiencing a good quality of life.
+Being able to communicate effectively with others and having the ability to safely swallow food are fundamental to a good quality of life.

-At Ability Action Australia, our Speech Pathologists work within a multidisciplinary team with other health professionals to support children and adults who have difficulties with:
+At Ability Action Australia, our NDIS speech pathologists work within a multidisciplinary healthcare team with other professionals to support children and adults who have difficulties with:

 - Speech — correct production of the sounds in words

 - Language — speaking and understanding others in a functional manner